-The Webster WQSMD is a high performance quad height interface to SMD compatible disc drives.
-The WQSMD features a one megabyte cache memory, 24 megabit per second throughput, command queueing, overlapped seeks, and implements DEC's Mass Storage Control Protocol (MSCP).
+The Webster WQESD is a high performance quad height interface to ESDI compatible disc drives.
+The WQESD can support up to four ESDI drives and features a one megabyte cache memory, 24 megabit per second throughput, command queueing, overlapped seeks, and implements DEC's Mass Storage Control Protocol (MSCP).

-The WQSMD flexibly couples discs of any size and data rate to all standard DEC operating systems without software modification.
+The Webster WQESD flexibly couples discs of any size and data rate to all standard DEC operating systems without software modification.
 Comprehensive on-board interactive formatting and diagnostic firmware provides engineering support across the range of LSI-11, MicroVAX and various non DEC implementations of the Qbus.